-To prevent slavery and human trafficking in our corporate activities and within our supply chain, we require all employees to read, understand and comply with our Anti-Slavery and Human Trafficking notification procedure, which is explained as part of all employee inductions.
-The procedure can be found in the staff handbook.
+To prevent slavery and human trafficking in our corporate activities and within our supply chain, we require all employees to read, understand and comply with our Anti-Slavery and Human Trafficking notification procedure, which can be found on our employee intranet.
 It not only defines modern slavery and human trafficking for employees; it indicates potential identifying factors and explains what employees should do if they believe they have encountered an example of modern slavery or human trafficking.